B4PT0R/streamlit_notebook/README.md

 We all know Jupyter as the go-to for interactive programming, but it comes with its own limitations:
 - JSON format notebooks
-- converting notebooks to deployable apps means rewriting everything.
+- converting notebooks to deployable apps isn't straightforward.
 - limited UI widget ecosystem,
 - limited UI/namespace reactivity
 - limited dynamic creation of widgets